Genetics, Cellular, and Molecular Sciences Training Grant

-The NIH-funded Genetics, Cellular and Molecular Sciences (GCMS) Training Grant program has a long history of mentoring outstanding graduate students dating back to its founding in the 1950's by the renowned geneticists H.J.
-Muller, Salvador Luria, Tracy Sonneborn, Ralph Cleland and Marcus Rhoades, that continues through its outstanding faculty of today.
-Training faculty have strengths in molecular genetics, development, cell biology, microbiology, biochemistry, structural biology, molecular evolution, and genomics.
+The NIH-funded Genetics, Cellular, and Molecular Sciences (GCMS) Training Grant program has a long history of mentoring outstanding graduate students dating back to its founding in the 1950s by the renowned geneticists H.J.
+Muller, Salvador Luria, Tracy Sonneborn, Ralph Cleland, Robert Briggs, and Marcus Rhoades, that continues through its outstanding faculty of today.
+Training faculty have strengths in molecular genetics, development, cell biology, microbiology, virology, biochemistry, structural biology, molecular evolution, and genomics.
 Graduate trainees are immersed in an inherently multidisciplinary environment with a tradition of excellence that promotes problem-directed approaches to biology.
-The GCMS training grant is comprised of over 50 faculty mentors and supports 16 graduate trainees in Biology, Biochemistry, Chemistry and Medical Sciences each year.
-Students are offered trainee positions upon admission into the graduate program, or are nominated by the faculty.
+The GCMS training grant is comprised of over 55 faculty members and supports 16 graduate trainees in Biology, Biochemistry, Chemistry, and Medical Sciences each year.

 GCMS Training Grant Committee